MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A11-EDA-quantitative.md

 #### Robust statistics {-}

-Let’s examine how the presence of outliers affect the values of center and spread.
-For this part of the activity we will look at the variable retention rate in the IPEDS data set.
+Let’s examine how the presence of outliers affects the different summary measures for center and spread.
+For this part of the activity, we will look at the retention rate variable (`Retention`) in the IPEDS data set.

 ``` r